Justin Herbert Player Prop Bets for NFL Week 17 | Los Angeles vs. Denver 1/2/2022

 Matchup vs. Denver

-- Herbert threw a touchdown pass in each of those contests against the Broncos, and threw multiple TD passes against them three times.
+- Herbert had a TD pass in all of those games against the Broncos, while throwing multiple TDs twice.

-- The Broncos have the NFL's sixth-ranked pass defense this season, giving up 226.3 yards per game through the air.
+- The 226.3 passing yards the Broncos allow per game makes them the NFL's sixth-ranked pass defense this season.

-- At 1.2 passing TDs conceded per game, the Broncos defense is ranked third in the NFL.
+- The Broncos' defense is third in the league, conceding 1.2 passing touchdowns per game.

 Recent Performances

-- In last week's outing against the Texans, Herbert racked up 336 yards while completing 77.1% of his passes, while tossing one touchdown with two interceptions.
+- In last week's matchup with the Texans, Herbert completed 77.1% of his passes for 336 yards, while tossing one touchdown with two interceptions.

+- He also ran the ball four times for 15 yards on the ground.

-- He's also figured in the ground game, with 50 rushing yards (16.7 ypg) on 13 carries with one rushing touchdown.
+- He's also helped out on the ground, with 50 rushing yards (16.7 ypg) on 13 carries with one rushing touchdown.

 Herbert's Los Angeles Teammates